A Journal for Reflection

 When electronic computers came on the scene, women “computers” naturally gravitated to this new and powerful technology.
 These women were pioneers who exhibited great courage and determination, often breaking through overwhelming cultural, financial, and legal barriers to reach success.

 As you journal your way through the book, I hope you’ll be inspired to learn more about these fascinating women.
-Let their words and lives challenge you to pursue your dreams of technical adventures – and to discover your own story behind the story.
+Let their words and lives challenge you to pursue your dreams of technical adventures.

 Click here to order on Amazon.